-Parish common lands cover an area of 5.500 km^2 , of this 1.700 km^2 are productive forests.
-Most of them are found in two counties in South-Eastern Norway (Hedmark and Oppland), and ca. 17.000 farms have rights in these commons.
+Parish common lands cover an area of $5.500 \, \mathrm{km^2}$, of this $1.700 \, \mathrm{km^2}$ are productive forests.
+Most of them are found in two counties in South-Eastern Norway (Hedmark and Oppland), and ca. $17.000 \, \mathrm{farms}$ have rights in these commons.

-A significant fact is that all forest use in these commons are now organized on a collective basis.
+A significant fact is that all forest use in these commons are now organised on a collective basis.
 Each common is managed as one unit as far as utilization of the forest go.
 This include commercial sale of timber and most often also wood products.
 As most of the commons also have sawmills, the right holders get the wood products they need from the saw mill, instead of logging themselves.
 Quite often the sawmills have developed into wood-based industries, owned by the common.